mattmemmesheimer/cakephp-3-acl-example/README.md

 ### Configuring Permissions
 #### Configuring permissions using the ACL shell
+First, find the IDs of each group you want to grant permissions on.
+There are several ways of doing this.
+Since we will be at the console anyway, the quickest way is probably to run `bin/cake acl view aro` to view the ARO tree.
+In this example, we will assume the `Administrator`, `Manager`, and `User` groups have IDs 1, 2, and 3 respectively.
 - Grant members of the `Administrator` group permission to everything
   - Run `bin/cake acl grant Groups.1 controllers`
+- Grant members of the `Manager` group permission to all actions in `Posts` and `Widgets`
+  - Run `bin/cake acl deny Groups.2 controllers`
+  - Run `bin/cake acl grant Groups.2 controllers/Posts`
+  - Run `bin/cake acl grant Groups.2 controllers/Widgets`
+- Grant members of the `User` group permission to view `Posts` and `Widgets`
+  - Run `bin/cake acl deny Groups.3 controllers`
+  - Run `bin/cake acl grant Groups.3 controllers/Posts/view`
+  - Run `bin/cake acl grant Groups.3 controllers/Widgets/view`
+- Allow all groups to logout
+  - Run `bin/cake acl grant Groups.1